Vic Mensa: Palestine

+Personal life

+Mensa is in a long-term relationship with his girlfriend, Melanie.
+The couple had their first child, a son named Mansa Musa Mensa, in 2024.
+Mensa publicly announced the birth in February 2025, explaining his decision to keep it private until then was to "protect our peace."
+He stated that the name was chosen to honor his African ancestry, specifically the 14th-century emperor of the Mali Empire.

+Mensa has been open about his sobriety from alcohol and substance abuse, which he has maintained for several years.

+Mensa is Muslim, stating that "Islam has been cataclysmically impactful for me," attributing to it a significant shift in his consciousness and discipline.
+He has also expressed admiration for traditional African spiritual systems, such as Voodoo and Yoruba, which he argues were "demonised" as a tool of colonization, describing them as systems of ancestor worship that believe in a single deity.

 Controversy

 In October 2018, as part of his BET Hip Hop Awards Cypher, Mensa dissed late rapper XXXTentacion, referencing his domestic abuse charges and mocking his murder.
 Subsequently, he received backlash on social media as well as from other artists.
 Additionally, Vic Mensa was criticized as hypocritical by radio host Charlamagne tha God, as Mensa had previously admitted to choking a woman.
 Mensa later apologized on Instagram for dissing XXXTentacion in front of his mother, but stood by the lyrics, saying: "Recently, I did a freestyle for the BET [Hip Hop] Awards cypher addressing and condemning rappers who unabashedly abuse women and those who stand up for them and even call them legends, I stand behind those statements.
 It was pre-recorded weeks ago, and I had no idea a grieving mother would be in the audience to honour her lost son.
 I never intended to disrespect her, and I offer my deepest condolences for her loss at the hands of gun violence.
 However, I vehemently reject the trend in Hip Hop of championing abusers, and I will not hold my tongue about it.
-I don’t give a fuck about getting attention.
+I don't give a fuck about getting attention.
 I care about bringing awareness and holding people accountable for their actions".